Brotherless Night: Reception

 Writing in The New York Times Book Review, Omar El Akkad praised Ganeshananthan's prose throughout, noting that she is a writer with "remarkable restraint", while at other times, she "can loosen her restraint to pull off gorgeous sentences" as well as called the use of second person narration "one of the most interesting stylistic elements in the novel."
 Publishers Weekly reviewed the novel positively, saying, "Ganeshananthan credibly captures the horrors and pain of the conflict felt by those caught between loyalties.
 It all makes for a convincing and illuminating war novel."
+The Guardian reviewed Brotherless Night positively calling it "a spectacular work of historical fiction: thoroughly researched, brimming with outrage and compassion, and full of indelible imagery."